Qoraiche/laravel-mail-editor/readme.md

 ## Usage

-After setting up the package as described above, you can now access the application by visiting the /maileclipse route (considering the default url is 'maileclipse' in the config file).
+After setting up the package as described above, you can now access the application by visiting the `/maileclipse` route (considering the default url is `maileclipse` in the config file).
 You can modify it to whatever you want as per your needs.

 ## Change log